neilmunday/pes/README.md

 * Gerald Davies for lending me his NES and SNES USB control pads for testing
 * Paul Palmer for lending me his XBOX 360 control pad for testing
 * [Michell F](https://github.com/mfwhite) for testing and reviewing PES
+* Paul Panther for testing and suggesting features for PES
+* Fredrik for testing and suggesting features for PES